WDI-SEA/notes/05-node-express/express-auth/practice/05loginuser.md

 ## Login/Logout Finished

 Congrats, your login/logout functionality should be finished!
-Verify by running the auth tests only.
-All tests should pass.
+Verify by running the tests.
+You should have 17 passing and only one failing.

 ```
-NODE_ENV=test foreman run node_modules/mocha/bin/mocha test/auth.test.js
+npm test
 ```

 Now for one more section...